Top executives of Texas electric grid resign after storm failure

 Craig Ivey, former president of Consolidated Edison Co of New York who was nominated to fill a board vacancy effective Feb.
 16, withdrew before he could be seated, according to the notification.
 Ivey cited concerns over out-of-state directors in his letter.

-A spokesman for the Public Utility Commission of Texas declined immediate comment on the resignations or when the regulator would seek to appoint new members.
+A spokesman for the Public Utility Commission of Texas declined to comment on the resignations or when the regulator would seek to appoint new members.
 The PUC appoints the 15-member ERCOT board.

 Reporting By David Gaffen and Jonathan Stempel; Writing by Gary McWilliams; editing by Jonathan Oatis, Aurora Ellis and Marguerita Choy